Introduction

 2. Overcomplicating Test Cases

-Mistake: Creating overly complex test cases.
+Mistake: Creating overly complex test cases that are hard to understand and follow.

 3. Ignoring Edge Cases